On the $ZH\eta$ vertex in the simplest Little Higgs Model: Discussion and conclusion

 We thank Kingman Cheung for helpful discussion.
+We also thank the referee who drew our attention to an EFT viewpoint.
 This work was supported in part by the Natural Science Foundation of China (Grants No. 11135003, No. 11375014 and No. 11635001), and the China Postdoctoral Science Foundation (Grant No. 2017M610992).